Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.2/readme.md

 #### 4.5.1.
 Unit and Integration Tests

-- Unit tests for User entity reset password
-- Unit tests for the controller focusing on the reset password of the user
 - Unit tests for the service focusing on the reset password of the user